AndrewstheBuilder/Obsidian-Vault/MNIST on Micrograd Log.md

 - Where is the backward() being blocked.
 My loss function is good.
 I did the derivatives in my head lol.
 And there is nothing there to zero out anything.
 But the softmax function is suspect to me.
 - So the gradient stops flowing because of the micrograd implementation.
 In softmax we lose the original object and have to create a new Value object so the gradient stops at that new Value object and does not go back further into the previous calculations.
 	- To fix this I need to add exp() into my micrograd implementation.
+08/02/24
+- Back on the grind boi.
+- Its been hard tracing the backwards prop.
+But I am making progress on it.
+When it feels like it will take an immense amount of effort to achieve my end.
+I start to naturally become lazy and I slow down on it.
+Its been a month since I started this.
+But I have made a lot of good, helpful progress.
+	- Next thing I want to do is something I can put down on my resume.
+And I want to continue to mess around with KANs and other neural network architectures too.
+See what the common thread is between them.
+And how I can begin to research my own ways to build this thing.
+- I tried following the numbers in back prop through modified logs for engine.py in Micrograd but it got me no where.
+Next time actually derive the back propagation and go through it manually.
+That should help me understand why I am getting zeros backpropagating after going inside softmax.
+Softmax is stopping my gradients from flowing The manual back propagation step has been started below:
+#### Manual Backpropagation through Softmax
+- I actually think there is a more efficient way of doing softmax backprop through some other kind of derivation but we are not doing that today.
+- total.backward()
+	1. The total = .sum(exp_score * sum_exp_score**-1) where the derivative is just summing together all the derivatives of the individual.
+	2. the